 More Hummingbird Feeding Tips

 Even if you offer a range of good foods for hummingbirds, it can take some time for the birds to find your feeders and visit them regularly.
-To invite more hummingbirds to your backyard buffet:
+To invite more hummingbirds to your feeder buffet:

 - Use several different feeders and feeder styles to accommodate more birds without territorial challenges and to let the birds choose how they are most comfortable feeding.